 Industry settling in the area or local authorities may request that a siding be constructed to service existing industrial facilities or greenfield development.
-This process involves initial contact with CN, development of detailed design, review of design by CN officials, Construction, and final review by CN officials as constructed (completion).
+This process involves initial contact with CN, development of detailed design, review of design by CN officials, construction, and final review by CN officials as constructed (completion).
 Costs through initial site preparation and final construction are paid for by the contractor/developer.
-It should be noted that as a major transportation line connecting the port in Prince Rupert and the distribution centre in Prince George, CN may be reluctant to construct further dedicated sidings or spurs which could potentially slow down service along the corridor.
+As stated before, since there is little existing rail infrastructure within the district, it is assumed that these costs would likely be prohibitive of rail expansion.